Unlock the secret to successful software development with the most important Agile product development practices…

 For Agile to truly perform, your developers have to know what your stakeholders want, and your stakeholders have to know what your developers are capable of giving them.

-This means developers and managers must convey suggestions, problems, solutions, and timelines very carefully.
+This means developers and managers must convey suggestions, problems, solutions, and timelines very carefully throughout the product development process.

 No one communicates or comprehends information in exactly the same way.
 In fact, you may have to speak differently to your stakeholders than you do to your software developers.